tracy80s2003/budget-tracker/README.md

 ## User Story

-AS AN avid traveller
+AS AN avid traveller,<br />
-I WANT to be able to track my withdrawals and deposits with or without a data/internet connection SO THAT my account balance is accurate when I am traveling
+I WANT to be able to track my withdrawals and deposits with or without a data/internet connection,<br />
+SO THAT my account balance is accurate when I am traveling.

 ## Business Context